MainServerGuard/logviewer/README.md

-BloxTech is here.\n
+BloxTech is here.

-Silence is golden.\n
+Silence is golden.

 That's it.